Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Deepak Ahuja - Tesla, Inc.

-We don't give specific balance of – for deposits by car length.
+We don't give specific balance of – for deposits by car line.
 We just give the combined number, which you can see on our balance sheet for customer deposits.

 Jeffrey K. Evanson - Tesla, Inc.